base-org/web/apps/base-docs/tutorials/docs/3_farcaster-frames-nft-minting.md

 ### ERC-721 Tokens

 This tutorial assumes that you are able to write, test, and deploy your own ERC-721 tokens using the Solidity programming language.
-If you need to learn that first, check out our content in [Base Camp] or the sections specific to [ERC-721 Tokens]!
+If you need to learn that first, check out our content in [Base Learn] or the sections specific to [ERC-721 Tokens]!

 ### Onchain App Development